Build web apps the boring way.

 Templates

 The configs the skill ships with.
-Each one is the actual file running Borela in production, lightly edited to use placeholder hostnames.
+Each one is derived from real production use, lightly edited to use placeholder hostnames.